-For their ability to emit the greenhouse gas CH4, wetland ecosystems play a disproportionately important role in affecting the global climate system through biogeochemical feedbacks (Fisher et al., 2011; Seneviratne et al., 2010).
-Wetlands are thought to be the largest natural source of methane (CH4) emission to the atmosphere by contributing 20-40 % of the total annual emissions to atmosphere, which adds a strong radiative forcing from CH4 (Bousquet et al., 2006; IPCC, 2013).
+For their ability to emit the greenhouse gas methane (CH4), wetland ecosystems play a disproportionately important role in affecting the global climate system through biogeochemical feedbacks (Fisher et al., 2011; Seneviratne et al., 2010).
+Wetlands are thought to be the largest natural source of CH4 emission by contributing 20-40 % of the total annual emissions to atmosphere, which adds a strong radiative forcing from CH4 (Bousquet et al., 2006; IPCC, 2013).
 The seasonal and interannual distribution of wetland area remains one of the largest uncertainties in the global CH4 budget (Kirschke et al., 2013), in particular for the roughly 60 % of wetlands that are not inundated permanently (Petrescu et al., 2010).
-The interannual changes in the distribution of wetlands were most likely a major driver for CH4 variations during last glacial period (Kaplan, 2002) and are considered as an important driver of the strong atmospheric CH4 growth rate resumed in 2007 (Nisbet et al., 2014) and in future climate change scenarios (Stocker et al., 2013).
+Changes in the spatial extent of seasonally inundated wetlands was most likely a major driver for CH4 variations during last glacial period (Kaplan, 2002) and are considered as an important driver of the strong atmospheric CH4 growth rate resumed in 2007 (Nisbet et al., 2014) and in future climate change scenarios (Stocker et al., 2013).

-Improving our understanding of the role of wetlands in global greenhouse-gas (GHG) budgets requires a representation of wetlands and their biogeochemical processes in land surface models (LSM) to both hindcast observed past variations (Singarayer et al., 2011) and to predict future trajectories in atmospheric CH_4 and terrestrial C balance (Ito and Inatomi, 2012; Meng et al., 2012; Spahni et al., 2011; Stocker et al., 2014;

-- Zürcher et al., 2013).
-Dynamic wetland schemes in LSMs were initially developed from approaches that simulated the upslope contributing area for runoff in hydrologic watersheds.
-These approaches were based on conceptual theories and physical processes describing surface water processes (e.g., infiltration and evapotranspiration) and water movement in the soil column using probability distributions derived from subgrid - topographic information (Beven and Kirkby, 1979), or using analytical functional parametric forms with fixed parameters (Liang et al., 1994).
-Currently, the most common approach for global wetland modelling is to use a runoff simulation scheme such as TOP-MODEL (TOPography-based hydrological MODEL) (Beven and Kirkby, 1979; Kleinen et al., 2012; Ringeval et al., 2012; Zhu et al., 2014), which includes the assumption that lateral soil water transport as being driven by topography follows an exponential decline of saturated hydraulic conductivities within soil profiles in a basin (Sivapalan et al., 1987).
+Improving our understanding of the role of wetlands in global greenhouse gas budgets requires a representation of wetlands and their biogeochemical processes in land-surface models (LSMs) to both hindcast observed past variations (Singarayer et al., 2011) and predict future trajectories in atmospheric CH4 and terrestrial C balance (Ito and Inatomi, 2012; Meng et al., 2012; Spahni et al., 2011; Stocker et al., 2014; Zürcher et al., 2013).
+Dynamic wetland schemes in LSMs were based on conceptual theories and physical processes describing surface water processes (e.g., infiltration and evapotranspiration) and water movement in the soil column using probability distributions derived from subgrid topographic information (Beven and Kirkby, 1979) or using analytical functional parametric forms with fixed parameters (Liang et al., 1994).
+Currently, the most common approach for global wetland modeling is to use a runoff simulation scheme such as TOPMODEL (TOPography-based hydrological MODEL) (Beven and Kirkby, 1979; Kleinen et al., 2012; Ducharne et al., 1999; Ringeval et al., 2012; Zhu et al., 2014), which includes the assumption that lateral soil water transport driven by topography follows the same exponential decline as the vertical decrease in hydraulic conductivity within soil profiles in a basin (Sivapalan et al., 1987).

-- 5 TOPMODEL-based implementations have proven successful at capturing the broad geographic distribution of wetlands and their seasonal variability (Gedney and Cox, 2003; Ringeval et al., 2012; Stocker et al., 2014; Zhu et al., 2014), but have consistently overestimated the extent and duration of wetlands, both at the global and regional scale when compared with existing current surveys (Junk et al., 2011; Prigent - et al., 2007; Quiquet et al., 2015).
-For instance, simulations using the Earth system model HadGEM2 predict much larger persistent Amazonian wetlands than inventory (Collins et al., 2011).
-In general, independently determined wetland area using hydrologic modules of LSMs in The Wetland and Wetland CH4 Inter-comparison of Models Projects (WETCHIMP) experiment simulated larger global wetland extent than those - 15 informed by remotely sensed product and inventories (Melton et al., 2013).
+TOPMODEL-based implementations have proven successful at capturing the broad geographic distribution of wetlands and their seasonal variability (Gedney and Cox, 2003; Ringeval et al., 2012; Stocker et al., 2014; Zhu et al., 2014) but have consistently overestimated both the extent of wetlands and duration of inundation at global and regional scale when compared to existing surveys (Junk et al., 2011; Prigent et al., 2007; Quiquet et al., 2015).
+For instance, simulations using the Earth system model HadGEM2 predict much larger persistent Amazonian wetlands than an inventory (Collins et al., 2011).
+In general, independently determined wetland area using hydrologic modules of LSMs in the Wetland and Wetland CH4 Inter-comparison of Models Projects (WETCHIMP) experiment simulated larger global wetland extent than those informed by remotely sensed product and inventories (Melton et al., 2013).
 This large disagreement also exists across specific regions (Ringeval et al., 2014).
-For example, Bohn et al. (2015a) carried out a model inter-comparison of wetland extent on the West Siberian Lowland, one of the major wetland regions in high latitudes, and highlighted similar uncertainties of wetland extent simulation in the LSMs participating in 20 the WETCHIMP experiment and using TOPMODEL.
+For example, Bohn et al. (2015) carried out a model intercomparison of wetland extent on the West Siberian Lowland, one of the major wetland regions in high latitudes, and highlighted similar uncertainties of wetland extent simulation in the LSMs participating in the WETCHIMP experiment and using TOPMODEL.